‘Playboy’ Model Lexi Wood Slowly Spreads Legs In Tattered Blue Jeans & Crop Top

 Lexi had her hands crossed over each other at the wrists as she placed them between her legs on the floor in front of her.
 The brunette bombshell had her head tilted slightly to the side.
 Her hair looked almost as if it was blowing in a slight gust of wind.

-The photo photo was a hit with her followers.
+The photo was a hit with her followers.

 Presently, Lexi Wood has a following on Instagram of 638,000 people.
 In 24 hours since the photo went live on her profile, it has accumulated just shy of 20,000 likes and nearly 150 comments.